-The school year may be winding down, but high school varsity baseball bats around Raleigh are heating up, as teams vie to end their seasons on a high note.
+The school year may be winding down, but high school varsity baseball bats are heating up around Chicago, as teams vie to end their seasons on a high note.

 There are only a handful of games left to be played this season, and playoff spots are on the line.

-Here’s a quick recap of some of this week’s clashes — and a look at more games coming up later this week.
+Here’s a quick recap of some of yesterday’s clashes — and a look at more games coming up tomorrow.

-The Northern Knights lost Monday's home conference game against the Chapel Hill Tigers by a score of 9-3.
+The Bloom Blazing Trojans lost Wednesday's home non-conference game against the Shepard Astros by a score of 13-2.